Transcranial Magnetic Stimulation

 Transcranial magnetic stimulation, or TMS, is a non-drug treatment for depression that uses magnetic pulses to electrically stimulate nerve cells in the brain and relieve symptoms of depression.
 In many cases, TMS may be effective in treating severe depression that hasn’t improved with antidepressant medication.

 TMS therapy is available by prescription only and is administered under the supervision of a psychiatrist.
-TMS is offered at Northwestern Memorial Hospital, Northwestern Medicine Lake Forest Hospital, and Northwestern Medicine Central Dupage Hospital.
+TMS is offered at Northwestern Memorial Hospital, Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Palos Hospital.

 Is TMS right for you?

 You may benefit from TMS treatment if you have severe depression that has not improved with antidepressant medication.
 Before scheduling your treatment, you must be evaluated by a TMS psychiatrist.

 During TMS therapy, you are awake and reclined in a comfortable chair.
 A TMS nurse will place a small device on your head, which delivers magnetic pulses to a targeted area of the brain, stimulating the areas that affect your mood.
 The electricity won’t hurt you or damage your skin or hair.